 Beard comfortably shared all of humanity’s faults, and here he was, a monster of insincerity, cradling tenderly on his arm a woman he thought he might leave one day soon, listening to her with sensitive expression in the expectation that soon he would have to do some talking himself, when all he wanted was to make love to her without preliminaries, eat the meal she had cooked, drink a bottle of wine, and then sleep – without blame, without guilt.

-Michael Beard is indeed a zany fighter for his right to be questionable, to take off his mask of decency and scientific morgue, that is, to come down the pedestal of a Nobel laureate and happily mix with (very) lesser beings.
+Michael Beard is indeed a zany fighter for his right to be questionable, to take off his mask of decency and scientific morgue, to come down the pedestal of a Nobel laureate and happily mix with (very) lesser beings.
 Life is a nightmare, but a funny one, so why not try it all?
 I think the comedy is genially built precisely on this humorous interpretation of the philosophy of solipsism, that is, on the hero’s belief that his space is inhabited only by him and the others are there to please, importunate or serve him, but they do not have a life independently of him.
 Like any minor god, he becomes nasty only when the others try to assert their own existence.

 This is so human a reaction that even when his conduct is blatantly immoral, the reader empathizes with him and judges its behaviour rather leniently.
 This bald, fat man had it all and, despite his great talent, scattered it all.
 And here it might be discovered, in my opinion, the real theme of this superb book: not to depict Beard as a symbol of the consumerism and waste that haunt our times (as Cowley observed) – this is a secondary, even though very clever theme – but to answer an old question: does the spark of genius excuse a questionable behaviour?
 Theoretically, and in true political correctness, it doesn’t excuse it at all, but what a consolation for everyday people!
-His misadventures and misconduct can be so easily identified with that it also seems (to our secret delight) that his genius can also be identified with.
+His misadventures and misconduct are so easy to be identified with that it also seems (to our secret delight) that his genius is also easy to be identified with.
 For here you have a Nobel laureate with a noble mission: to save the world by making the planet green.
 The same man who made an accident look as a murder in order to frame the lover of his wife, the same man who based his research in artificial photosynthesis on the work of his late student, without mentioning him at all, the same man who sincerely suffered for his wife’s infidelity while he had eleven affairs in the five years of marriage, and so on, and so forth.
 And, like I said, what makes him even more approachable is that he doesn’t oppose his character at all, he is indulgent with himself and invites the others to do the same:

 He was self-sufficient, self-absorbed, his mind a cluster of appetites and dreamy thoughts.
 Like many clever men who prize objectivity, he was a solipsist at heart, and his heart was a nugget of ice…

 Towards the end of his story and possibly his life he has the same epiphany as most of us: the humans cannot really change, not even a Nobel prize, not even a great cause, not even a child can fundamentally transform a criminal into a law-abiding citizen, a cheat into a faithful husband, in a word, a lesser person into a better one.
-And this comical resignation to a dishonourable fate is the best excuse also for us, for all our past and future failures – so how can we not sympathise with him, how can we not feel, like him, cheated?
+And this comical resignation to a dishonourable fate is the best excuse for us too, for all our past and future failures – so how can we not sympathise with him, how can we not feel, like him, cheated?

 The surprise was this: his existence since Catriona’s birth was much as before.
 His friends had told him he would be astonished, he would be transformed, his values would change.
 But nothing was transformed.
 Catriona was fine, but he was the same old mess.
 And now that he had entered upon the final active stages of his life, he was beginning to understand that, barring accidents, life did not change.
 He had been deluded.